hedii/laravel-gelf-logger/readme.md

 It uses the new [Laravel custom log channel](https://laravel.com/docs/master/logging) introduced in Laravel 5.6.

-A gelf receiver like graylog2 must be configured to receive messages with a GELF UDP Input.
+A gelf receiver like graylog2 must be configured to receive messages with a GELF UDP or TCP Input.

 ## Table of contents